 Abstract.
 Debris flows often occur in steep mountain channels, and can be extremely hazardous as a result of their destructive power, long travel distance, and high velocity.
-However, their characteristics in the initiation zones, which could possibly be affected by temporal changes in the accumulation conditions of the storage (i.e., channel gradient and volume of storage)
+However, their characteristics in the initiation zones, which could possibly be affected by temporal changes in the channel topography associated with sediment supply from hillslopes and the evacuation

-- 15 associated with sediment supply from hillslopes and the evacuation of sediment by debris flows, are poorly understood.
-Thus, we studied the interaction between the flow characteristics and the accumulation conditions of the storage in an initiation zone of debris flow at the Ohya landslide body in Japan using a variety of methods, including a physical analysis, a periodical terrestrial laser scanning (TLS) survey, and field monitoring.
+- 15 of sediment by debris flows, are poorly understood.
+Thus, we studied the interaction between the flow characteristics and the topography in an initiation zone of debris flow at the Ohya landslide body in Japan using a variety of methods, including a physical analysis, a periodical terrestrial laser scanning (TLS) survey, and field monitoring.
 Our study clarified that both partly and fully saturated debris flows are important hydrogeomorphic processes in the initiation zones of debris flow because of the steep terrain.
-The - 20 predominant type of flow varied temporally and was affected by the volume of storage and rainfall patterns.
-Fully saturated flow dominated when total volume of storage < 10,000 m3, while partly saturated flow dominated when total of the storage > 15,000 m3.
-The small-scale channel gradient (on the order of meters) formed by debris flows differed between the predominant flow types during debris flow events.
-Partly saturated debris flow tended to form steeper channel sections ($22.2 - 37.3^{\circ}$), while fully saturated debris flow tended to form gentler channel sections ($<22.2^{\circ}$).
-Such relationship between the flow type and the - channel gradient could be explained by a simple analysis of the static force at the bottom of the sediment mass.
+The predominant type of flow varied temporally and was affected by the volume of storage and rainfall patterns. - 20 The small-scale channel gradient (on the order of meters) formed by debris flows differed between the predominant flow types during debris flow events.
+The relationship between flow type and the slope gradient could be explained by a simple analysis of the static force at the bottom of the sediment mass.